 Every time I got sick as a kid, my dad would bring out the echinacea.
-If we got stung, he slapped activated charcoal on it.
-If we had a sore throat, he wrapped it in wool.
-My memory is peppered with crazy sounding stuff like “royal jelly” and “chaga.”
+If we got stung by an insect, he slapped activated charcoal on it.
+If we had a sore throat, he wrapped our necks in wool.
+My memory is peppered with crazy-sounding stuff like “royal jelly” and “chaga.”

 I have a greater appreciation for herbal medicine when I treat my own kids’ coughs and colds.
-When they’re sick or hurting, you’re desperate to help them find relief.
-But when it comes to conventional medicine, the options are often pretty limited for a 2-year-old!
+When they’re sick or hurting, I am desperate to help them find relief.
+But, when it comes to conventional medicine, the options are often pretty limited for a 2-year-old!

 How to make herb-infused balms

-For the past few weeks I have been infusing several herbs on my windowsill using the ‘solar method’.
+For the past few weeks, I have been infusing several herbs on my windowsill using the “solar method.”
 There doesn’t seem to be any sort of precise measurement for how much oil and how many herbs are needed, but here are the rough instructions:

-I made several infusions:
+I’ve made several infusions:

-- Peppermint + lavender for headaches
+- Peppermint + lavender for headaches (source)

-The basic ratio of oil to beeswax I used was 2 tablespoons of beeswax for each 1/4 cup of oil.
+The basic ratio of oil to beeswax that I used was 2 tablespoons of beeswax for each 1/4 cup of oil.
 More oil will make a creamier balm, while more beeswax will make it more solid.
-So if you find the consistency isn’t right for you, you can melt it down again and add more oil or beeswax.
+So, if you find the consistency isn’t right for you, you can melt it down again and add more oil or beeswax.

 Rose + Chamomile Calming Balm